 Back

-Nutrition is one of the most followed niches on Instagram: 2.3 million accounts search for nutrition advice there every week.
-35% of dietitians with an active Instagram presence report finding new patients through it.
+Nutrition is one of the most followed niches on social media.
+Dietitians with an active online presence can find new patients through these channels.
 But between viral myths and the reality of a professional account, the difference is enormous.
+Here's the honest strategy.

 1. Choose the right platform